-Living in Washington's Puget Sound is a special group of orcas.
-The Southern Resident killer whales are a genetically distinct population, and they are considered critically endangered with only an estimated 78 individuals left.
+There's a special group of orcas living in Washington's Puget Sound.
+The Southern Resident killer whales are a genetically distinct population, and they are considered critically endangered with only an estimated 74 individuals left.

-The number of Southern Resident orcas has been dropping for years, with few new births occurring to replace individuals that have died.
+There are also few new births occurring to replace individuals that have died.
 In fact, only around two-thirds of pregnancies come to term.
 There were several reported pregnancies in September 2018 but no calf sightings from those pregnancies.

-The reason Southern Resident orcas can't successfully reproduce confused researchers until now.
-Using dogs trained to track down orca scat, the researchers have been collecting scat samples for six years.
-They analyzed the DNA and hormones held within the 350 samples gathered over the years and the results were published in PLOS ONE this week.
+The reason Southern Resident orcas can't successfully reproduce confused researchers until a couple years ago.
+Using dogs trained to track down orca scat, the researchers collected scat samples for six years.
+In 2017, they analyzed the DNA and hormones held within the 350 samples gathered over the years and the results were published in PLOS ONE.
 The culprit is food scarcity.

-"Low availability of Chinook salmon appears to be an important stressor among these fish-eating whales as well as a significant cause of late pregnancy failure, including unobserved perinatal loss," note the study authors, which include Sam Wasser, founder of the Conservation Canines program of the Center for Conservation Biology at University of Washington which provides the scat-sniffing dogs so important to the research.
+"Low availability of Chinook salmon appears to be an important stressor among these fish-eating whales as well as a significant cause of late pregnancy failure, including unobserved perinatal loss," noted the study authors, which included Sam Wasser, founder of the Conservation Canines program of the Center for Conservation Biology at University of Washington which provides the scat-sniffing dogs so important to the research.

 The problem comes down to not enough food, and as females burn what fat stores they have during pregnancy, they release toxins that are then absorbed by the fetus.
 How much of each factor drives the failure of pregnancies is still unclear.